-At Missouri auto auction a lot of vehicles that have been labeled with a salvage title do not necessarily have to go to the scrap heap.
+Missouri auto auction has many vehicles with salvage titles, but does not necessarily have to go to the scrap heap.
 Even though the insurance companies might have totaled the car and declared it as a loss, there could still be plenty of miles left in the vehicle, and those who choose to buy a salvage title, or to keep a vehicle that has been totaled, can always choose to rebuild it to make it roadworthy once again.

 However, there is a detailed set of steps that you will need to take to make that happen, and it all starts with repairing the vehicle.
-Process of titling a car in Missouri has own specific and a lot of paperwork.
-How to register a car in Missouri with new title?
+The process of titling a car in Missouri has its own specific and a lot of paperwork.
+How to register a car in Missouri with a new title?

 Getting the Repairs and an Inspection